marcoaaz/cube_converter/README.md

   - Continue the implementation of ray tracing using the Pipeline for optic-axis mapping (POAM) [(Acevedo Zamora et al., 2024)](https://onlinelibrary.wiley.com/doi/10.1111/jmi.13284)

 If you are programmer, please support us translating the program for compilation in Mac OS and Linux.

-## Related papers

-The software depends on open-source as well (see above) and scientific citations/feedback.
-The following research papers already have contributed to its evolution:

-  - Acevedo Zamora, M. A., & Kamber, B. S. (2023).
-Petrographic Microscopy with Ray Tracing and Segmentation from Multi-Angle Polarisation Whole-Slide Images.
-Minerals, 13(2), 156. [https://doi.org/10.3390/min13020156   ](https://doi.org/10.3390/min13020156)
-  - Acevedo Zamora, M. (2024).
-Petrographic microscopy of geologic textural patterns and element-mineral associations with novel image analysis methods [Thesis by publication, Queensland University of Technology].
-Brisbane. [https://eprints.qut.edu.au/248815/](https://eprints.qut.edu.au/248815/)

 Thanks.